-They suggest that organizations embed capacity analysis within all three layers of the supply network decision processes to look at capacity constraints for the short-term, mid-term, and long-term.
-The decision outputs for each time horizon would be as follows:
+Organizations that embed capacity analysis within all three layers of the supply network decision processes can look at capacity constraints for the short-term, mid-term, and long-term.
+Under this model, the decision outputs for each time horizon would be as follows:

 - Short-term: operational plans and schedules

 - Mid-term: constrained capacity allocation, midterm additions/adjustments, and multi-period anticipation inventory plans

 - Long-term: capital commitments and service contract commitments